Six Portuguese youth take 32 nations to European court over climate change

 It is not just their physical health that is affected.
 Andre’s sister, 18-year-old Sofia, says anxiety about the climate crisis is disturbing her day-to-day life.

-“I see what is happening and I feel on my skin a dread,” she tells Al Jazeera.
+“I see what is happening and I feel on my skin a dread,” she says.

 This July was the hottest month on record, and the summer saw heatwaves across Europe.